Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/08/share-your-own-code-with-nuget.md

     - Nuget
 ---

-Update: you can also use the [NuGet Package Visual Studio Extension](/blog/2014/11/nuGet-packager-visual-studio-extension/) – it works similarly to the New-NuGet Package code described in this article, but keeps all of the NuGet stuff in a separate project (which is supplied as a project template type of NuGet Package).
+Update: you can also use the [NuGet Package Visual Studio Extension](/blog/2014/11/nuget-packager-visual-studio-extension/) – it works similarly to the New-NuGet Package code described in this article, but keeps all of the NuGet stuff in a separate project (which is supplied as a project template type of NuGet Package).
 On release build, it will publish to your preferred NuGet repository.
-For class libraries, I actually prefer the “it just works” style described in this article.
+For class libraries, I actually prefer the "it just works" style described in this article.

 This article is just a technical dump of an end-to-end solution for sharing code between many solutions within the organisation using NuGet.
-I have worked in teams that have checked in “shared DLLs” to source control and shared common code that way, but it can be painful when a change is made that breaks lots of solutions.
+I have worked in teams that have checked in "shared DLLs" to source control and shared common code that way, but it can be painful when a change is made that breaks lots of solutions.

 Using NuGet allows code to be shared with minimal pain and allows each solution to upgrade when ready, rather than getting updated DLLs thrust upon it.

 ## NuGet

 You will need to [download the latest version of NuGet](http://nuget.codeplex.com/releases/view/58939) in order to create your package.
-Ideally, you install this on any machine that will be used to create NuGet packages and add it to the paths so you can use “nuget” without the full path each time.
+Ideally, you install this on any machine that will be used to create NuGet packages and add it to the paths so you can use "nuget" without the full path each time.

 ## Powershell Scripts

 There are some handy PowerShell scripts you can use to do all of the hard work.
-For the purpose of this example, you can dump the files in a subfolder of your solution named “PowerShell”.
+For the purpose of this example, you can dump the files in a subfolder of your solution named "PowerShell".

 You can grab these PowerShell scripts from the snappily titled [New-NuGetPackage PowerShell Scripts NuGet package](https://newnugetpackage.codeplex.com/)!